Academic Standing

 Community Engagement Meet-ups

 Connect with your college through the Academic Wellness Challenge.
 All mentees are encouraged to attend a Gies Community Engagement Meet-up once a semester.
-Meet-ups includes college services, sessions, activities and events hosted by College offices: Undergraduate Programs, Career & Professional Development, Diversity, Equity & Inclusion, Margolis Information Lab.
+Meet-ups includes college services, sessions, activities and events hosted by college offices: Undergraduate Programs, Career & Professional Development, Access and Community, Margolis Information Lab.
 Earn tickets for each event you attend for a chance to win one of the Grand Prizes Gies Gear Baskets!
 Winners will be selected in December.

 Attend Required Advising

 Students are required to meet with an advisor three weeks before course registration.
 Express Advising will not meet the advising requirement.
 The Gies Academic Advising Team helps students clarify academic, personal and professional goals.
 The team helps students identify resources and partners in advocacy.
-All Success Students have an advsior assigned to their recovery semester.
-Advising is determined by a student's first semester, standing level and completion of first and second year Business Core:
+All Success Planning students have an advisor assigned to their recovery semester.
+Required Advising is determined by the following criteria :

-• First Year Transfers - Complete Major Course Planning
+• Fall only - First Year Transfers - Complete Major Course Planning

-• 1A/B/C with incomplete first and second year Business Core - Meet with Leslie Lewis
+• Incomplete early Business Core - Meet with Leslie Lewis